-The Designated Medical Officer or Designated Clinical Officer (DMO or DCO) should be a key individual to help facilitate appropriate routes for information and advice.
-For most services, the CCG will be the responsible commissioner, but for some specialised services it will be NHS England.
-To find out more about responsible commissioners refer to the CDC Commissioning Bulletin.
+The Designated Clinical Officer (DCO) should be a key individual to help enable appropriate routes for information and advice.
+For most services, the Integrated Care Board (ICB) will be the responsible commissioner, but for some specialised services it will be NHS England.

 The aim of the statutory framework for special educational needs is for an effective and timely multi-professional assessment of children's needs, and local arrangements should aim to deliver this.
-CCGs need to set clear expectations for providers that deliver services to children and young people with SEND from 0-25 that they:
+ICBs need to set clear expectations for providers that deliver services to children and young people with SEND from 0-25 that they: